Technologies > Immunity > ESD Scan

 TLP (Transmission Line Pulser)

 The disturbance source of the ESD scan is a TLP with < 350 pSec rise time.
-For more information on backgrounds of selecting TLP as the source, please, check the paper in Library section.
+For more information on backgrounds of selecting TLP as the source, refer to this paper in the Library.

 Failure Detection Module

-It is expected to provide a certain level of customization for automatic failure detection because failure definition is very different by products.
+It is expected to provide a certain level of customization for automatic failure detection because failure definition is very different from product to product.
 Contact API for customization details.

 1. Turn on the DUT